AlaSQL/alasql/README.md

  * [AlaSQL vs. Human](http://jsperf.com/javascript-array-grouping/7) :) - based on SatckOverflow [question on grouping](http://stackoverflow.com/questions/6781722/fast-grouping-of-a-javascript-array).

 ## What is new?

+### Version upgrade from 0.0.51 to 0.1.0

+AlaSQL now is 6 month old and it can change minor release number from 0.0 to 0.1.

+As we decided earlier, we will change version number to 0.1 after cleaning some known bugs and problems (including [UNION CORRESPONDING](https://github.com/agershun/alasql/issues/75) issue and [IE9 file saving](https://github.com/agershun/alasql/issues/73)).

+The plans and priorities for development from version 0.1 to 0.2 will be:
+* Wiki documentation
+* Fixing bugs and clean the code
+* Add graph- and document- database paradigm functionality
+* Prepare to convert AlaSQL to modular structure (AlaSQL2)

+Other areas of future improvements (please add and vote for new features on [Feathub](http://feathub.com/agershun/alasql)):
+* Better Apache Cordova and other mobile frameworks support
+* Improve export to XLS and XLSX (adding colors and LibreOffice support)
+* Support key-value external storages and NoSQL databases
+* Add some missing SQL functionality (constraints, foreign keys, etc.)

 ### AlaSQL export to Excel with colors